Muslim Countries Surrender Principles for Chinese Cash

 The reeducation campaign that began in 2017 led to mass detentions, of about one-tenth of all adult Uyghurs and Kazakhs in Xinjiang, primarily in so-called education centers.
 In fact, these were high-security concentration camps in which brutal torture and rapes were frequent and withholding food, sensory deprivation and brutal brainwashing techniques were standard treatment for all.

 Starting in 2018, there was a shift from internment camps and pretrial detention to mass imprisonment.
-Data from court cases and internal documents reveal extensive use of torture and coercion to extract confessions and cause deliberate suffering continues in the prisons.
+Data from court cases and internal documents reveal extensive use of torture and coercion to extract confessions and cause deliberate suffering to prisoners.

 The Australian Strategic Policy Institute (ASPI) reported in 2020 in its Xinjiang Data Project that although China’s government claims the ‘educational’ concentration camps are being closed, construction of new camps continues despite government claims that their function was winding down.